oxyn-pro/food_recipe_app_api/README.md

     - 127.0.0.1:8000/api/recipe/recipes/?ingredients=<recipe_id>  -> Filter recipes by given ingredient id.
 It will return all recipes in which given ingredient was assigned (Authentication required).
     - 127.0.0.1:8000/api/recipe/recipes/?tags=<recipe_id>&ingredients=<recipe_id>  -> Filter recipes by given tag id and ingredient id.
 It will return all recipes in which given tag and ingredient were assigned (Authentication required).
+    - 127.0.0.1:8000/api/recipe/recipes/<recipe_id>/upload-image  -> Upload Image to the selected recipe (through its id) (Authentication required).
 ## Filtering Feature
 - Implemented Filtering Feature
 - Filter by Tags, by Ingredients, and in recipe filter by both of them

+## Image upload to recipe
+- The Pillow library has been implemented for integration with the REST API for receiving images.
+- Used uuid libraryy in order to give unique id (so that i will be sure that duplicate there will not be duplicate data)

 # Other project related resources
 ## Viewset vs APIView